Characterizing the velocity anisotropy of the Milky Way's stellar halo: Discussion

+Another clear characteristic in the profile is the rise in anisotropy in the innermost region, both with and without accreted structures, with variation in the latter being more gradual.
+This is in agreement with simulations, where accreted halos show a radial anisotropy profile, decreasing from the outskirts to the center (e.g., \citealt{Rashkov2013}, \citealt{Wojtak2013}, \citealt{Wang2015}, \citealt{He2024}, \citealt{Mondal2024}).
+The increase in the profile can be seen in \cite{Kafle2013} and \cite{Bird2021} with K giants profiles, with a difference of $\Delta\beta \lesssim 0.2$.
+It is also noted by \cite{Li2026} and associated to thick disk contamination.
+With a more detailed binning and a more restrictive selection of disk stars, we can confirm the rising in the anisotropy profile.
+In both samples analyzed here, we observe a smaller $\beta$ for the innermost bins, with an increase of $\Delta\beta = 0.25$ until 11 kpc for the complete sample and a similar, but slower, increment for the clean sample of $\Delta\beta = 0.26$ inside 28 kpc.

-Another clear characteristic in the profile is the decrease in anisotropy in the innermost parts. \cite{He2024} propose as a possible explanation the exchange of angular momentum between accreted and in-situ particles, leading to circularization of the orbits.
+Using IllustrisTNG simulations, \cite{He2024} showed that an increase of $\beta$ with Galactocentric distance out to the scale radius is observed for accreted halo stars in galaxies with $10^{12.6} \textendash 10^{15} \ \rm M_\odot$.
+More massive galaxies display lower values inside the scale radius, being as low as 0.3 close to the center. \cite{He2024} propose as a possible explanation the exchange of angular momentum between accreted and in-situ particles, leading to circularization of the orbits.
 Accreted stars found closer to the center of the MW would originate from systems accreted in earlier times \citep{Amorisco2017}, and therefore had more time to undergo interactions.
 In that work, this effect is observed with both baryonic and dark matter.
 Confirming it in the MW stellar halo would indicate that this phenomenon might also be taking place in the dark matter halo.

 The transition from a rising to decreasing behavior in the anisotropy profile could represent a transition between an in-situ dominated halo to an accreted-dominated halo.
 Analyzing red giant stars inside 10 kpc of heliocentric distance, \cite{Davies2025} found that an in-situ component dominates for $r_{gc} < 9$ kpc, consistent with cosmological simulations, and matching the transition observed in this work.